Simple security tokens needed 2

 Posted by Jonas Elfström Tue, 27 Feb 2007 16:01:00 GMT

-One-way hash functions takes a message of any length as input and outputs a very large but fixed length number, called message digest or fingerprint.
-They can be used for "storing" passwords or as a signature that makes it possible to verify that you got the correct message.
+Cryptographic hash function takes a message of any length as input and outputs a very large but fixed length number.
+That number is called a message digest, fingerprint, or sometimes a cryptographic hash.
+They can be used to represent passwords without having to know the actual password.
+Such a hash can also be used as signature that makes it possible to verify that the content of a message hasn't been tampered with.

 MD5 got into problems over 10 years ago and SHA-1 could to be heading the same way.
-Until the new standard is published I would follow the crowd and recommend SHA-256.
+Until the new standard is published I would follow the cryptographic experts advice and use SHA-2.

 Ruby